AdityaNagpure20/SQL-Data-Analysis-Project/README.md

 # RetailSmart-SQL-Data-Analysis
-Performed data extraction, cleaning, and EDA on RetailSmart Store data to answer key business questions and generate insights.
-Developed complex SQL queries using JOINs, CTEs, and aggregations to analyze transactional datasets.
+This project is based on RetailSmart Store, where data was imported from CSV files containing customers, sales, marketing, products, and reviews.
+Using SQL, I performed data extraction, cleaning, and exploratory data analysis (EDA) to answer key business questions and generate actionable insights.
+I developed complex SQL queries using JOINs, CTEs, and aggregations to analyze transactional datasets effectively.